rubocode/wfs/introduction/index.md

 Now we can observe that both data and algorithms are ultimately knowledge and are readily represented as data.
 A _processor_ is the only thing that distinguishes between _data_ and _algotrithms_.
-For humans, everything is thus knowldge.
+For humans, everything is just knowledge.

 The most fundamental and universal data structure is a tree.
 Any arbitrary cluster of knowledge can be captured into